 Sometimes though, none of those outlets are quite the right vehicle for our purpose and in these cases we produce our own ‘working papers’ which we publish here.
 One of the huge advantages of publishing in journals, conferences and books is that you get the benefit of editorial input and, in some cases, academic review from outsiders with considerable experience.
 It follows that self-publication carries the risk of containing flaws because of the lack of external editorial involvement.
 We try to mitigate against this risk in two ways.
 Firstly, however many authors a paper might list, there will always have been others involved in reading and critiquing and these colleagues are acknowledged.
 Secondly we actively invite comment and critique from the wider community of D&T practitioners and where necessary incorporate these into revised versions.

-Links to working papers and their related documentation will be listed here.
+Links to working papers and their related documentation are listed below.

 Re-Building D&T | December 2016